The Grace Place

 Howard Thurman: Seeing Jesus from the Underside

 Howard Thurman was one of the most influential voices in American Christian spirituality in the 20th century.
 His writings served as the theological underpinning of the Civil Rights Movement in America and he was a deep influence on such prominent figures as Martin Luther King, Jr., Maya Angelou, Arthur Ashe, and Alice Walker.
 What is the significance of Howard Thurman’s thought for the church today?
-Join us for a three-part conversation co-facilitated by Rev. Steven Norris and Rev. Dr. Cleopatrick Lacy as we explore Thurman‘s legacy and message for the Church.
+Join us for the final conversation co-facilitated by Rev. Steven Norris and Rev. Dr. Cleopatrick Lacy as we explore Thurman‘s legacy and message for the Church.
 We will meet on Wednesday nights in FBC Griffin’s Morgan Hall from 6:00-7:00 pm.

 • Session 3 (January 21, 2026): How do we live in the upside-down Kingdom of God?